 In late 2018, Ironjet became involved in a business development project for the exclusive Canadian supplier of Valor Gutter Guards.
 The product was already established in the US, but our client wished to re-brand it for Canada.
 The brand development began with an assessment of the current Canadian market including possible competitors and collaborators.

 Contrary to popular practice, a business or product shouldn’t be named at the start of the journey.
 Rather, the name emerges after an incubation period, and must be something that resonates with both the prospective audience and company stakeholders.

 Naming a business is sort of like naming a baby.
-First, the baby has to develop internally and be born to a very small audience.
-Then, the business owner can just look at her and say “I know your name, now let’s go meet everyone.”
+First, the baby has to develop internally and then she must be born to a very small audience.
+Finally, the business owner can just look at her and say “I know your name, now let’s go meet everyone.”

 Part of that internal development consisted of working on the brand’s purpose, promise, core values, and mission/vision statements.
 In this case, it also involved a consideration of existing brand equity (in the Valor name) and brand hierarchy.
 We also spent time looking at what made the product different than other products on the market, and how that difference was relevant to its prospective customers.

 At Ironjet, we also like to establish the brand’s personality by considering who the business’ prospective customers will be, analyzing competitor brands, and then merging that information with direction from stakeholders.

 Finally, the baby was ready to be named.

 There have been entire books written on naming a business or product.
 As mentioned, at Ironjet we rely on a pre-established personality and the words or images associated with it, along with words or images that describe the product.

 We came up with a preliminary list of a dozen or so name ideas, along with our “personality keywords”.
 Often the initial list of names is meant to get the creative juices flowing and encourage collaborative discussion.